ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

       - Change the namespace in `Main.cs`
       - Rename the `.csproj` file
       - Update `Rootspace` and `AssemblyName` in the `.csproj` file
-      - Rename the `.sln` file
+      - Rename the `.slnx` file
-      - Update the project name in the `.sln` file
+      - Update the project path in the `.slnx` file
     </details>
 2. Build Mod `CTRL + SHIFT + B` or run task `build` in [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer).
 3. Start RimWorld.